barnwellrd/Phoenix-Resource-Management-System/README.md

 ***
 ##  Main project branch for production quality versions
 ***
 This is the Phoenix Resource Management System (PRMS).
 It is an application that allows resources such as meeting rooms to be viewed and booked based on availability.
-This application was devoloped jointly by the following four groups during thier Syntel training as a class project.
+This application was developed jointly by the following four groups during thier Syntel training as a class project.
 ***
 ### **Rockstars Members:**
 - Ricky Barnwell
-- Kathey Kwon
+- Kathy Kwon
 - Hamza Shakeel
 - Bhargav Ravalji
 - Matthew Bulluck